pulumi/terraform-provider-digitalocean/website/docs/d/spaces_bucket.html.md

 # digitalocean_spaces_bucket

 Get information on a Spaces bucket for use in other resources.
-This is useful if the Spaces bucket in question is not managed by Terraform or you need to utilize any of the bucket's data.
+This is useful if the Spaces bucket in question is not managed by this provider or you need to utilize any of the bucket's data.

 ## Example Usage